wez/wezterm/docs/config/lua/config/window_background_gradient.md

       "#24243e"
     },

+    -- Instead of specifying `colors`, you can use one of a number of -- predefined, preset gradients.
+    -- A list of presets is shown in a section below.
+    -- preset = "Warm",

     -- Specifies the interpolation style to be used.
     -- "Linear", "Basis" and "CatmullRom" as supported.
     -- The default is "Linear".